fbpx

 Photo of magazine boxes with centers in zipper bags inside.

 During active rotations, I remove the bags from the magazine file boxes and place them into bins for my students to access independently.
-Since I use a M.A.T.H. acronym for my math centers, I have one container for each part of my program.
-It is essential that my students can use these independently since centers are happening while I'm teaching small groups, so having the bins labeled helps with this organization.
+Since I use an M.A.T.H. acronym for my math centers, I have one container for each part of my program.
+My students must use these independently since centers are happening while I teach small groups, so labeling the bins helps with this organization.

 Bins with labels: Math With Someone, At Work On My Own, Teacher Time, Hands-On: Manipulatives